 - Meet regularly with the “SE Committees” made up of local leaders who support the project activities and promote inclusion.
 (All sites)

 An Individual Education Plan guides and monitors each child’s development in 6 skill areas:

 In collaboration with community leaders we have established Special Education (SE) Committees in all sites which ensure the participation of the community and local governance structures.
 The committees’ role is to increase local support and understanding for the children and their families and to help KWO with the logistics of this project’s activities.
 The SE Committees are especially important in Karen State, where we have less project staff in the field.

 6. Who does the work?

-There are 109 project staff implementing this project.
-This includes more than 60 full-time special needs teachers who are the main contact point with children, families and communities and who deliver and organise all the activities.
-Most project staff are women, and a small number of men work as babysitters, nightguards plus one teacher of the deaf.
+in 2022-23 there were 102 project staff implementing this project.
+This includes more than 65 full-time special needs teachers who are the main contact point with children, families and communities and who deliver and organise all the activities.
+Most project staff are women, and a small number of men work as babysitters, nightguards plus 3 are SE Teachers.

 7. The Impact

 Children living with disability become more independent when they are enrolled with this project.
 They learn to walk, communicate with their parents, move around, and can feed or dress themselves.
 They can access education, a fundamental right of all children.